How much do carpet cleaners earn?

 How much do carpet cleaners earn in the UK?

-Carpet cleaners in the UK can expect to earn a starting salary of around £9,270 as an apprentice, up to about £62,080 as a carpet cleaning limited company owner.
+Carpet cleaners in the UK can expect to earn a starting salary of around £9,270 as an apprentice.
+This can increase up to about £62,080 as a carpet cleaning limited company owner.

-The exact amount you earn as a carpet cleaner will depend on your qualifications, skills, experience, and where you’re based – as well as the size and complexity of the carpet cleaning jobs you do.
+The exact amount you earn as a carpet cleaner will depend on your qualifications, skills, experience, and where you’re based.
+Other factors include the size and complexity of the carpet cleaning jobs you do.

-One thing is clear… If you start your own carpet cleaning business you’ll have the potential to earn a lot more than being employed – whether that’s as a sole trader or a limited business.
+One thing is clear… If you start your own carpet cleaning business you’ll have the potential to earn a lot more than being employed.
+Whether that’s as a sole trader or a limited company is up to you!

 Level | Per hour | Per day | Per year | Estimated business costs* | Approximate take home pay |